PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - Accountable : Same as Responsible
 - Consulted: Same as Responsible
 - Informed: Same as Responsible

-**Sort order in each bucket** : All other task except done task, tasks are ascending order of the due date.
-Done task are sorted in ascending order of done date.

-**Blue dot:** For the tasks where login user is Responsible, shows the blue dot icon in first column to clearly distinguish it

-**Recurring icon:** For the recurring tasks, shows the icon to distinguish it form the one time tasks.

-**Tags**: When a task appears in a bucket for the first time, and the user has not yet clicked upon it, show it highlighted, e.g. with a NEW flag like in Kerika.
-Same way shows `Reopened` tag for the reopened task.

 - On hover, show hover effect and vertmore action at the right side.
   - Vertmore action: `Mark as Read`, `View Task`, `Edit`, `Change Status`, `Reopen` & `Delete`
   - `Mark as Read` action is applicable only for the tasks with `New` and `Reopen` tags.